Chełmno: History

 As Kulm, it had been a garrison town.
 In 1776 Frederick the Great founded here a cadet school which was to serve in Germanising Polish areas and nobility.
 In 1890 the garrison included 561 military staff.
 On 1 October 1890 the cadet school was moved to Koszalin (then Köslin) in Pomerania.
 Also as part of anti-Polish policies, the Prussians expelled the Kraków professors from Chełmno, abolished the local Polish academy, and closed down Catholic monasteries.
 Poles were subjected to various repressions, local Polish newspapers were confiscated.

 Renown Polish surgeon Ludwik Rydygier opened his private clinic in the town in 1878, where he conducted pioneering surgical operations, including the first in Poland and second in the world surgical removal of the pylorus in a patient suffering from stomach cancer in 1880 and the first in the world peptic ulcer resection in 1881.
 Rydygier sold the clinic to one of his employees, Leon Polewski, in 1887, due to harassment from the Prussian authorities.

-On January 22, 1920 Polish troops were greeted by a large crowd of residents and Chełmno was reintegrated with Poland, which regained independence after World War I.
+On 22 January 1920 Polish troops were greeted by a large crowd of residents and Chełmno was reintegrated with Poland, which regained independence after World War I.

 When World War II broke out in 1939, Nazi German authorities murdered 5,000 Polish civilians upon taking control of the territory.
 The atrocities took place in Klamry, Małe Czyste, Podwiesk, Płutowo, Dąbrowa Chełmińska, and Wielkie Łunawy, while many other Poles were executed in forests.
 A number of Chelmno citizens are interviewed about these events in the documentary film Shoah (1985).
 The rest of the Polish population was expelled to the General Government in the more eastern part of German-occupied Poland in line with the German policy of Lebensraum.
 Polish Secret State resistance groups such as Polska Żyje ("Poland Lives"), Rota, Grunwald, and Szare Szeregi were also active in the area.
 The area was administered as part of Reichsgau Danzig-West Prussia and served as the seat of the district/county (kreis) of Kulm.
 On 25 January 1945 German forces set fire to several buildings in the city, including a hospital, a railway terminal, and a brewery, while retreating (see scorched earth).

 The town was administratively part of the Toruń Voivodeship from 1975 to 1998.

 Demographics

-Since its founding, the city had a mixed population of Poles and Germans, with the former making ⅔ of its population in the second half of the 19th century.
+Since its founding, the city had a mixed population of Poles and Germans, with the former making up two-thirds of its population in the second half of the 19th century.